Makhana Cultivation

 Modern Method (Field System)

-The ICAR Research Complex for eastern Region has developed a field-based cultivation system that allows makhana to be grown in shallow agricultural fields with a water depth of 30 cm to 60 cm.
+TThe ICAR Research Complex for Eastern Region has developed a field-based cultivation system that allows makhana to be grown in shallow agricultural fields with a water depth of 30 cm to 60 cm.

 This method is more efficient and enables farmers to integrate makhana cultivation with other crops like fish and water chestnut, enhancing productivity.
 The field system also reduces the cultivation time and results in higher yields compared to the traditional pond system.